pkuehnel/TeslaSolarCharger/README.md

 * SolarEdge Plugin: `http://solaredgeplugin/CurrentValues/GetPowerToGrid` If you also add `http://solaredgeplugin/CurrentValues/GetInverterPower` to the `Inverter Power Url` field, you can see the power production and how much your house consumes in the overview page.

 ###### Using the modbus plugin
+Warning: As this plugin keeps an open connection to your inverter it is highly recommended not to kill this container but always shut it down gracefully.
 To use the modbus plugin you have to create the url string by yourself.
 The URL looks like this: http://modbusplugin/api/Modbus/GetValue?unitIdentifier=3&startingAddress=<modbusregisterAddress>&quantity=<NumberOFModbusRegistersToRead>&ipAddress=<IPAdressOfModbusDevice>&port=502&factor=<conversionFactor>&connectDelaySeconds=1&timeoutSeconds=10